Maha Governor Koshyari leaves Vidhan Bhavan without completing his address to joint session of Houses | Politics

 - India

-The first day of the Maharashtra legislature's budget session on Thursday witnessed unprecedented chaos as Governor Bhagat Singh Koshyari left the Central Hall of Vidhan Bhavan without completing his address to the joint session of both the Houses amid slogan-shouting by legislators.
+The first day of the Maharashtra legislature's budget session on Thursday witnessed unprecedented chaos as Governor Bhagat Singh Koshyari left the Vidhan Bhavan's Central Hall without completing his address to the joint session of both the Houses amid slogan-shouting by legislators.

 On the other side, BJP chief whip Ashish Shelar blamed the MVA for the governor's speech ending abruptly.